Sultan bin Saqr Al Qasimi II: Sharjah Airport

+Agreement

-An air route to connect the British empire was established by Imperial Airways, running from Croydon via Cairo to Cape Town in South Africa and Brisbane in Australia.
-The agreement to use a base on the Persian coast lapsed in 1932 and a Southern route was subsequently sought.
-Negotiations with several Trucial Sheikhs resulted in British offers being rejected before, finally, Sultan bin Saqr agreed – with reservations – to host the airfield.
-An agreement was made on 22 June 1932 with Sultan bin Saqr, which secured him a monthly rental of 800 Rupees for landing rights and fees and a personal subsidy of 500 Rupees.
+Punctuated by the arrival of a flying boat, yet another British show of strength, the two-day-long wrangle was finally concluded when, at 7.30 pm on 22 July 1932, Sultan bin Saqr Al Qasimi signed an agreement for ‘the establishment of an air station at Sharjah’.
+The agreement secured Sultan bin Saqr a monthly rental of 800 Rupees for landing rights and fees and a personal subsidy of 500 Rupees.
 Concerned that the airfield would result in British interference in Sharjah's internal affairs, he also gained assurances that British shipping would route through Sharjah, providing income for the town's traders.

 He agreed to build a rest-house for crew and passengers which was fortified against "possible but unlikely raids by bedouin" according to the 1937 documentary film Air Outpost, which featured Sharjah's airport.
 Sultan also supplied a number of armed men as guards.

+At 4 p.m. on 5 October 1932, the first westbound Imperial Airways flight arrived from Gwadar to Sharjah, carrying four passengers on the Handley Page HP42 aircraft ‘Hanno’.

-The route was originally flown by Handley Page H.P.42s, with two weekly flights landing in Sharjah on Sunday and Wednesday evenings on the outbound flight and Wednesday and Saturday evenings on the return flight.
+The route was originally flown by HP42s, with two weekly flights landing in Sharjah on Sunday and Wednesday evenings on the outbound flight and Wednesday and Saturday evenings on the return flight.
 A backup landing strip was established in Kalba in August 1936.

 By 1938, Sharjah was no longer an overnight stop on the route although the Imperial Airways flying boat service from Sydney to London included an overnight stop in Dubai, following the establishment of Civil Air Agreements with Dubai's ruler.
 The outbreak of skirmishing between Dubai and usurpers who had escaped to Al Khan in Sharjah in 1940 threatened the security of Sharjah's airport and led to unusual intervention by the British political agent in a land-based dispute: the British had previously restricted their interests and treaties purely to maritime affairs.
 That same year, the British agent reported that were attempts to disseminate pro-Nazi German sentiments in Sharjah by members of the Sheikh's court, which, however, were promptly stopped after British verbal intervention.

 The airport was used extensively during World War II by the RAF and a new agreement was made with Sultan to establish an RAF base in Sharjah.